 Variations without repetition n=11, k=3 resultThe calculator calculates the number of variations of the k-th class from n elements.
 Variation is a way of selecting k items from a collection of n items (k ≤ n), such that (like permutations) the order of selection does matter.
 The repetition of items is not allowed.

 Vk(n)=(n−k)!n! n=11 k=3 V3(11)=(11−3)!11!=8!11!=11⋅10⋅9=990

-A bit of theory - foundation of combinatorics
+A bit of theory - the foundation of combinatorics

 VariationsA variation of the k-th class of n elements is an ordered k-element group formed from a set of n elements.
 The elements are not repeated and depend on the order of the group's elements (therefore arranged).

 n! we call the factorial of the number n, which is the product of the first n natural numbers.
-The notation with the factorial is only clearer, equivalent.
+The notation with the factorial is only clearer and equivalent.
 For calculations, it is fully sufficient to use the procedure resulting from the combinatorial rule of product.

 PermutationsThe permutation is a synonymous name for a variation of the nth class of n-elements.
 It is thus any n-element ordered group formed of n-elements.
 The elements are not repeated and depend on the order of the elements in the group.

 A typical example is: We have 4 books, and in how many ways can we arrange them side by side on a shelf?

 Variations with repetitionA variation of the k-th class of n elements is an ordered k-element group formed of a set of n elements, wherein the elements can be repeated and depends on their order.
 A typical example is the formation of numbers from the numbers 2,3,4,5, and finding their number.
 We calculate their number according to the combinatorial rule of the product: